 M: Meaningful Change

-Kristin Richardson Jordan is Black, a lesbian, a woman, an activist, an artist, a teacher, an author, a small business owner and a social justice warrior.
+- Kristin Richardson Jordan is Black, a lesbian, a woman, an activist, an artist, a teacher, an author, a small business owner and a social justice warrior.
 She believes in full employment, free quality education, free public transportation, and prison abolition.
-There is not one part of who she is or what she believes in that she is giving up on in order to run for office.
-If elected, Kristin Richardson Jordan would be the youngest person in history to hold this office AND the first out LGBTQ individual to hold this office.
-This, in addition to the politics she brings with her, will enact meaningful, lasting, necessary change.
+ONCE elected, Kristin would be the youngest person in history AND the first out LGBTQ individual to hold this office.